 During live shows, the band knows from various releases to pick out some songs to bring to the audience.
 That’s why it’s hard to tell what album you really should have and what’s the best PLASTICZOOMS, because the band has over the years been able to renew and still maintain the same base.
 With each release the band knows how to process new inspiration in all tracks whether this is contemporary or straight from the 80’s.

-The line-up of CHARM is completely different from the current lineup which includes singer Sho Asakawa, guitarist Tom Takanashi and bassist Jun Yokoe.
+The line-up of CHARM was completely different from the current lineup which includes singer Sho Asakawa, guitarist Tom Takanashi and bassist Jun Yokoe.
 In 2009, Sho was enhanced by keyboardist and singer Tif, guitarists Shu and Junk, bassist, keyboardist Nah and drummer Hideki.

 The single B U G (2010) is perhaps the most similar to tracks like Veiled Eyes (2016).
-What all these years stands out is the mystery that the band wants to keep up.
+What all these years stand out is the mystery that the band wants to keep up.
 Everything is dark; From videos to the band’s clothes and the singer’s hair falling in front of the eyes, making you even more curious.

 STARBOW (2012) only came out three years after the first album, but in between the band brings out just enough singles to keep us busy.
 K M K Z – which stands for kamikaze – has a fast pace, and is unlike the title and content of the lyrics, cheerfully tinted.
 Originally this track was offered for free download, but later it was put on the album STARBOW.
 That cheerful atmosphere is by no means visible in the video, everything remains dark and mysterious.
 We can now see it as a kind of trademark.
 At the time STARBOW came out, the band consisted of Sho Asakawa (vocal), Jun Yokoe (bass), Taiyo Ikeda (guitar), Shinpei Morishige (keyboard) and Yuta Kurata (drums).